 This structure is so called because of the Sasana (inscription) located at its entrance.

-The image of Adinatha seated in the Paryankasana ( a typical yogic posture ) on a lion-throne in the sanctum Sanctorum, has an inscription.
+The image of Adinatha seated in the Paryankasana ( a typical yogic posture ) on a lion throne in the sanctum Sanctorum, has an inscription.
 It states that Indrakulagraha' ( an abode of Lakshmi ) was built by Gangaraja.
-The Hoysala king Vishnuvardhana granted village Parama for its maintenance.
+The Hoysala king Vishnuvardhana granted the village Parama for its maintenance.

 Chandragupta Basadi

-The idols of Goddess Padmavathi in this temple and of Lord Parshvanatha in Parshwanatha Basadi has a huge followers across south Karnataka.
-Probably these two deities can be said to be having a very high followers next only to Lord Bahubali on the Chandragiri hillock amongst all the Jain temples in Shravanabelagola.
+The idols of Goddess Padmavathi in this temple and of Lord Parshvanatha in Parshwanatha Basadi have huge followers across south Karnataka.
+Probably these two deities can be said to have very high followers next only to Lord Bahubali on the Chandragiri hillock amongst all the Jain temples in Shravanabelagola.

 Manastambha

-The manastambha in front of the Parshwanatha basadi has a pavilion on the top containing standing Jaina images facing on four directions.
-A manastambha differs from a Brahmadeva pillar which has a seated image of Brahma yaksha at the top.
-This pillar is sculptured on all the four sides of the base and contains the figure of Padmavathi on the south, Yaksha on the east, seated Kushmandini on the north and a galloping horseman ( the emblem of Brahmadeva ) on the west.
+The Manastambha in front of the Parshwanatha Basadi has a pavilion on the top containing standing Jaina images facing in four directions.
+A Manastambha differs from a Brahmadeva pillar which has a seated image of Brahma yaksha at the top.
+This pillar is sculptured on all four sides of the base and contains the figure of Padmavathi on the south, Yaksha on the east, seated Kushmandini on the north, and a galloping horseman ( the emblem of Brahmadeva ) on the west.
 It was set up by a Jaina merchant Puttaiah, during the rule of the Mysore King Chikka Deva Raja Wodeyar (1672-1704 CE.), who is also stated to have erected the enclosing wall of the temple area.

-The manastambha in front of the Parshwanatha basadi has a pavilion on the top containing standing Jaina images facing on four directions.
-A manastambha differs from a Brahmadeva pillar which has a seated image of Brahma yaksha at the top.
-This pillar is sculptured on all the four sides of the base and contains the figure of Padmavathi on the south, Yaksha on the east, seated Kushmandini on the north and a galloping horseman ( the emblem of Brahmadeva ) on the west.
+The Manastambha in front of the Parshwanatha Basadi has a pavilion on the top containing standing Jaina images facing in four directions.
+A Manastambha differs from a Brahmadeva pillar which has a seated image of Brahma yaksha at the top.
+This pillar is sculptured on all four sides of the base and contains the figure of Padmavathi on the south, Yaksha on the east, seated Kushmandini on the north, and a galloping horseman ( the emblem of Brahmadeva ) on the west.
 It was set up by a Jaina merchant Puttaiah, during the rule of the Mysore King Chikka Deva Raja Wodeyar (1672-1704 CE.), who is also stated to have erected the enclosing wall of the temple area.

 Kuge Brahmadeva Pillar